 Getting hit or poked in the eye can happen while playing sports or doing recreational activities.
 An eye injury may be painful, but that doesn’t mean it’s vision threatening.

-He recommends anyone with preexisting vision problems wear sports goggles during organized sports and recreational activities where eye injuries are a possibility.
+She recommends anyone with preexisting vision problems wear protective eyewear with polycarbonate lenses during organized sports and recreational activities where eye injuries are a possibility.

 Most sports-related eye injuries happen in basketball, baseball, wrestling and racquet sports such as tennis or racquetball, where athletes are at risk for getting hit or poked in the eye.
-However, it’s more common to see serious eye injuries from recreational activities like paintball.
+However, it’s more common to see serious eye injuries from recreational activities involving projectiles such as paintball and air guns.

 Ice is nice for a black eye